‘On my best days, I know that there is nothing wrong with me . . . but these are not my best days’

 These are not my best days.

-That speech has been helping me to understand that when I deal with pain, or exhaustion or looming surgery like this one – things that make me vulnerable – these floodgates open from some dark corner of my brain and I start to unleash a torrent of self-directed ableist abuse.
-I tell myself that because of my disability I’m worthless, that I’m a burden, that I’m never going to succeed in any way, that no one could ever find me attractive, that anything I’ve gotten in life has been special treatment because people feel sorry for me . . . honestly, it gets very off topic very quickly.
+That speech has been helping me to understand that when I deal with pain, or exhaustion or looming surgery like this one; things that make me vulnerable; these floodgates open from some dark corner of my brain and I start to unleash a torrent of self-directed ableist abuse.
+I tell myself that because of my disability I’m worthless, that I’m a burden, that I’m never going to succeed in any way, that no one could ever find me attractive, that anything I’ve got in life has been special treatment because people feel sorry for me . . . honestly, it gets very off-topic very quickly.

+But the thing is, those ideas didn’t suddenly appear in my brain from nothing.
+These prejudices came into my head the same way prejudices always get us – they’re the unspoken assumptions of the society and or culture that we’re born into.

 Speaking of psychology, I won’t deny that I have a bit of work to do on myself here.
 Spiralling thoughts about how terrible and doomed I am are not generally recommended by mental health professionals.
 And I have been getting better; reiterating what I said above, on my best days I’m able to take real and meaningful pride in myself.
 I certainly sit taller and less apologetically as I go about my daily life.
 I’m challenging these thoughts actively, and trying to improve my relation with myself.